 Bay, camper, cedarwood, cypress, geranium, German chamomile, ginger, grapefruit, juniper, lavender, lemon, lemon eucalyptus, manuka, marjoram, niaouli, orange, oregano, peppermint, petitgrain, pine, roman chamomile, rosemary, spearmint, tea tree, thyme.

-Avoid use for children under 6, pregnant, suffer from epilepsy, blood pressure, estrogen dependent cancers.
+Avoid use for children under 6, pregnant, who suffer from epilepsy, blood pressure, estrogen-dependent cancers.